 1. Constant self-doubt.
 You may constantly doubt whether or not you’re on the right career path, whether you’re in the right relationship, doubt what you’re doing with your life and if you can even handle being an adult.
-This pattern of constant self-doubt may be situational or pervasive but it’s something that feels like you just can’t get over.
+This pattern of constant self-doubt may be situational or pervasive but it’s something that feels like you just can’t get over it.

 2. Difficulty experiencing joy.
 With high-functioning depression, the things that used to bring you pleasure — whether this is a cherished yoga class or a monthly ritual of getting together with your girlfriends — these same things don’t bring you joy anymore.
 They may feel like burdens or events you want to avoid because it feels like more of an effort than a support.